Get a Chippy Paint Finish with Milk Paint – Every time!

 Old, worn, farmhouse, rustic and chippy.
 If you want to create these styles on furniture, you’re in the right place!
 I have a huge secret up my sleeve when it comes to getting a chippy paint finish with milk paint every time!

-If you’ve used or read much about milk paint (the powdered kind, not General Finishes milk paint) then you know that it has a mind of its own.
+If you’ve used or read much about milk paint (the powdered kind, not General Finishes Milk Paint) then you know that it has a mind of its own.

 Sometimes it will chip like crazy, other times it won’t chip at all.
 Even though you have done everything exactly the same!